jsteinberg1/Hue-Busy-Light-for-Zoom/README.md

 # Hue Busy Light for Zoom
-Turn on a hue light based on your Zoom status
+Turn on a hue light based on your Zoom status.

+Currently Windows is the only OS supported.

 ## Python Script
 1. Install python 3.8